signalfx/observability-bootcamp/docs/tml/index.md

         ```bash
         git reset --hard && git clean -fdx && git checkout service
         ```

+    You will have to re-apply any local changes like settings tokens or names.

 1. To preserve your work but move it out of the way, you can use